-If you use statements like “How may I help you” – STOP IMMEDIATELY.
+If you use statements such as, “How may I help you?”
+You need to stop immediately.
 Statements like these chase customers away and make you lose sales.
-So why as a sales professional do we keep using those lines, knowing it will automatically make the customer feel that they don’t want anything to do with us?
+So, why as a sales professional do we keep using these lines, knowing it will automatically make the customer feel that they don’t want anything to do with us?

-You are getting rejected again and again, and you don’t even know why.
-All you are doing is asking them if they need help – you are just doing your job.
+Are you getting rejected again and again, and you don’t even know why?
+All you are doing is asking them if they need help.
+You are just doing your job.
 But from a customer’s point of view, you are anything but.
-If you want to succeed at sales, here are 7 sales questions you should never ask your prospect.
+If you want to succeed at sales, here are seven sales questions you should never ask your prospect:

 1. How Can I Help You?

 You’ve been asked this question hundreds of times in your lifetime.
-And everytime you hear it, inside your mind you are thinking Oh my god not this question again.
+And every single time you hear it, you don’t like it.
+Inside your mind you are thinking Oh my god, not this question again.
 Ask yourself – if you don’t like being asked this question, what makes you think your prospect does?

 When you ask someone if you can help them, the immediate reaction you are going to get is No no, I’m just looking.
 Even if they are there to buy something, the minute you ask them this question they will get defensive and say they don’t need your help.
 This is because people don’t like to be sold.
 Your customer wants to feel they are buying something because it’s their choice, not because someone convinced them into buying it.
 If you are going to ask if they need help, it is better to just say nothing at all.

 Why would anyone ask if you have a minute?
 Think about when you would ever say this in a real life scenario.
 Chances are – never.